dsorokin/aivika/README.md

 All three libraries were tested on Linux, Windows and OS X.

-Please refer to the PDF document [An Introduction to Aivika Simulation Library] [4] for more details
+Please read the PDF document [An Introduction to Aivika Simulation Library] [4] for more details
 (the document is not finished yet).
+This document is included in the distributive of Aivika but you can usually find a more recent version by the link provided.

 [1]: http://hackage.haskell.org/package/aivika  "Aivika"
 [2]: http://hackage.haskell.org/package/aivika-experiment  "Aivika Experiment"